Prof. Efrat Ben Ze'ev

-Efrat Ben-Ze'ev completed her doctorate at the Institute of Social and Cultural Anthropology of the University of Oxford, writing about the memories of Palestinian 1948 refugees from Mount Carmel.
-Her research later expanded into other perspectives on 1948, including that of British policemen and state cartographers, as well as Jewish Palmach veterans.
-Her book Remembering Palestine in 1948: Beyond National Narratives (Cambridge University Press 2011), summarizes the above research.
-In Parallel, she explored issues of social silence and self-censorship, and co-edited Shadows of War: A social history of silence in the 20th century (with Ruth Ginio and Jay Winter), Cambridge University Press 2010.
+Efrat Ben-Ze'ev completed her doctorate at the Institute of Social and Cultural Anthropology, University of Oxford, writing about the memories of Palestinian 1948 refugees from Mount Carmel.
+Her research later expanded to include a diversity of perspectives on the 1948 War, such as those of the British police and those of the cartographers of the British mandate, as well as that of Jewish (Palmach) war veterans.
+Her book Remembering Palestine in 1948: Beyond National Narratives (Cambridge University Press 2011) continues this multifaceted approach and is based on the above research.
+In addition, an offshoot of her 1948 study of memory explored the concept of social silence and self-censorship.
+Ben-Ze'ev also co-edited the volume Shadows of War: A Social History of Silence in the Twentieth Century with Ruth Ginio and Jay Winter (Cambridge University Press, 2010).

-Ben-Ze'ev is associate professor at the Department of Behavioral Sciences, the Ruppin Academic Center, and has been a fellow of the Middle East Unit at the Harry S. Truman Research Institute for the Advancement of Peace since her doctoral days.
+Ben-Ze'ev is associate professor at the Department of Behavioral Sciences, The Ruppin Academic Center, Emek Hefer, and is a fellow of the Middle East Unit at the Harry S. Truman Research Institute for the Advancement of Peace.